-The manufacturers of Plavix, Sanofi-Aventis and Bristol-Myer Squibb, have received several FDA warning letters regarding false and misleading statements made in promotional materials for the blood thinner.
-These FDA letters clearly indicate that the manufacturers were more concerned with increasing sales, even at the expense of providing fair and accurrate information to consumers and physicians.
+The manufacturers of Plavix have received several FDA warning letters regarding false and misleading statements made in promotional materials for the blood thinner.
+These FDA letters suggest that the manufacturers may have been more concerned with increasing sales, even at the expense of providing fair and accurrate information to consumers and physicians.

 INFORMATION: Plavix Warnings and Side Effects

 At the time Plavix was developed, the makers own studies demonstrated that the drug was not any better than Aspirin at preventing heart attacks and strokes.
-Through proper evaluation of clinical trials, the limited benefits and increased risk of heart attacks, strokes, internal bleeding and death should have been apparent.
-As a result, Plavix lawsuits are being investigated across the country.
+Through proper evaluation of clinical trials, the limited benefits and increased risk of heart attacks, strokes, internal bleeding and death should have been apparent, according to lawsuits pursued by former users of the medication.

 INFORMATION: Plavix Problems Confirmed in Studies

 Below are some of the Plavix warnings issued by the FDA to Sanofi-Aventis and Bristol-Myer Squibb insisting that they change their misleading statements and stop promoting unproven uses of the medication.

 ▸ PLAVIX WARNING: Promoting unapproved usage and unsafe dosage

 In 1998 the Food and Drug Administration reprimanded the manufacturers for promoting Plavix for use in patients receiving stents when that was not an approved use.
 The manufacturers also improperly recommended a dose which was nearly four times higher than what had been approved as safe in initial clinical trials.
 The Plavix warning letter also criticised the failure to disclose any of the risks associated with Plavix.